moppletop/AnimationCollection/README.md

 To use these particles in pre-made code is very easy, simply add the ```example JAR``` into your build-path or add the ```api``` package into your plugin.

 ###Pre-made Animations
 **Step One** is to create an instance of ParticleManager.
-This is the class that manages all active animations.
-This can be done using the following code.
+This is the class that manages all active animations, which can be done using the following code.

 ``` java